How Worried Should We Be About Coronavirus On Our Mobile Phones?

 Advertisement

 The study's authors said the ability of SARS-CoV-2 (the strain of coronavirus that causes COVID-19) to persist on stainless steel at cooler temperatures could explain outbreaks of COVID-19 at meat processing and cold storage facilities.
-This comes as thousands of factory workers across the country tested positive for COVID-19, including nearly 300 at a Northampton factory that makes sandwiches for M&S and a further 72 at a dessert factory in Nottinghamshire.
+This comes after worker outbreaks at the Cargill and JBS meat processing plants in Alberta, and as thousands of factory workers across the U.K. tested positive for COVID-19.

 However, all experiments were conducted in the dark to remove the impact of ultraviolet light, as research has shown that direct sunlight can kill the virus.
 "So in the real world results would likely be shorter than what we were able to show," the study's lead researcher Shane Riddell told news agency Reuters.